Electricity distribution companies of Pakistan

-Distribution companies (DISCOs are companies under Pakistan Electric Power Company (PEPCO).
+Distribution companies (DISCOs) are companies operating under the Pakistan Electric Power Company (PEPCO).
 They are responsible for supplying electricity to the consumers living in their assigned areas.
-These companies help manage electricity supply, reduce line losses, and handle customer connections in their areas..
+These companies help manage electricity supply, reduce line losses, and handle customer connections in their areas.
 They buy electricity from producers such as Water and Power Development Authority (WAPDA), GENCOs, PAEC, and other private Independent Power Producers (IPPs) and sell it to their respective area customers.
 All companies are owned by the Government of Pakistan except K-Electric, which was privatized in 2005.

 List

 The following are the distribution companies (DISCOs) operating in Pakistan: